0xzso7/Touristy/README.md

-# 📸 AR Tourist Card Viewer
+# 📸 Touristy: AR Tourist Card Viewer

 An Augmented Reality (AR) mobile app built with **Unity** and **Vuforia Engine**.
 Point your camera at special image cards to reveal **3D models of famous tourist spots** like the Eiffel Tower!